Lehi Roller Mills: The Flour

-Lehi Roller Mills is focused on the quality of their flour.
-They do this by having good relationships with their farmers and staying away from hybrid wheat.
-They also get all of their wheat from local farmers within a 100-mile radius of the mill.
-Their two main types of flour are their enriched white flower, under the name Turkey Flour, and their all-purpose flour, under the name Peacock Flour.
+Lehi Roller Mills get all of their wheat from local farmers within a 100-mile radius of the mill.
+Their two main types of flour are their enriched white flour, under the name Turkey Flour, and their all-purpose flour, under the name Peacock Flour.
 Their other options include Bread Flour, Baking Flour, and Whole Wheat Flour.
 They use their flours in their pancake, waffle, muffin, and dessert mixes.

 Footloose Movie

-The Lehi Roller Mills became the location for the prom scenes in the iconic 1984 movie Footloose, directed by Herbert Ross and starring Kevin Bacon, Lori Singer, John Lithgow, and Sarah Jessica Parker.
+The Lehi Roller Mills became the location for the prom scenes in the 1984 movie Footloose, directed by Herbert Ross and starring Kevin Bacon, Lori Singer, John Lithgow, and Sarah Jessica Parker.
 The movie is about a small town that has banned dancing and rock music.
 The Roller Mills is an important location in the film.
 It is where Kevin Bacon's character works.
 Kevin Bacon even worked at the mills himself to get a feel of how it would actually be for his character.
 In a pivotal scene, a group of teenagers rebel and hold a dance that takes place at the Roller Mills.

 Sherman Robinson, owner of the Roller Mills at the time, was approached by executive producer Daniel Melnick who passed the location while on a trip to Park City.
 Melnick thought the location stood out and would be fitting for the climactic scene of the dance held by the rebellious teenagers.
 Robinson agreed to make the Mills a filming location.
 The filming of the movie brought a lot of excitement to the small town, which had a population of about 12,000 at the time.
 Some supporting roles were actually filled by local community members.
 Nearby institutions such as Brigham Young University, the University of Utah, and the Sundance Theatre were called upon to provide extra dancers for the film's dance numbers.
 The local talent helped the filmmakers create the small-town feel that they were striving for.
 The film contributed to a lot of excitement around the Roller Mills.
 Even today the fame the Roller Mills received from Footloose helps the company with sales.
-The Roller Mills have become an iconic and recognizable part of Lehi due to the popularity of Footloose, and is one of the things that puts Lehi, Utah on the map.